Cynthia-Berry/angular-social-bump/README.md

 1) Bootstrap: This library is used for as a web technology to quicken my progress and help make this application responsive and have a great view on small and large screens.
 Click to read more on [Bootstrap Official Docs](https://getbootstrap.com/docs/5.0/getting-started/introduction/).

 2) ngx-infinite-scroll: This labiary helped me achieve the infinite scroll.
 This library was adopted for this project because its latest release was recent, and it is being maintained and easy to use.
-[Npx infinte scroll](https://www.npmjs.com/package/ngx-infinite-scroll).
+[Npx infinite scroll](https://www.npmjs.com/package/ngx-infinite-scroll).